mponce0/covid19.analytics/README.md

 ## Introduction
-The covid19 package allows users to obtain live\* worlwide data from the novel Coronavirus COVID-19 as published by the JHU CCSE repository [1].
+The covid19 package allows users to obtain live\* worlwide data from the novel Coronavirus COVID-19 as published by the JHU CCSE repository [1], as well as, provide basic analysis tools and functions to investigate these datasets.

 The goal of this package is to make the latest data quickly available for researchers and the scientific community.